Olga Kennard: Career

 Following her studies, Kennard worked as a research assistant at the Cavendish Laboratory, Cambridge from 1944 to 1948, working with Max Perutz on the structure of hemoglobin.
 After this she moved to London, working at the Medical Research Council RC Vision Research Unit from 1948 to 1951.
 In this role she studied rhodopsin and vitamin A with Hamilton Hartridge.
 Subsequently, she was a research assistant, establishing a crystallographic lab at the MRC National Institute for Medical Research.

-In 1961 Kennard returned to work in Cambridge (where she had lived whilst working in London) to the University's chemistry department to set up Crystallography Unit.
-She remained in this department until retirement.
-During her career she has produced over 200 scientific papers and written several books.
+In 1961 Kennard returned to work in Cambridge (where she had lived whilst working in London) to the University's chemistry department to set up a Crystallography Unit.
+She remained in this department until retirement but never held a University post as she was seconded from the MRC.
+During her career she produced over 200 scientific papers and wrote several books.

+In 1972, Kennard was among a small group of crystallographers who set up the European Crystallographic Committee (now the European Crystallographic Association) and she became its president from 1975–81.

 Kennard was best known as a founder of the Cambridge Structural Database and first director (from 1965 to 1997) of the Cambridge Crystallographic Data Centre.
 The resource was borne of her belief that "collective use of data would lead to the discovery of new knowledge which transcends the results of individual experiments".

 Kennard held an MRC special appointment from 1974 to 1989 and was visiting professor at the University of London from 1988 to 1990.

 Honours and awards

-Kennard was elected a Fellow of the Royal Society (FRS) in 1987 and appointed an Officer of the Order of the British Empire (OBE) "for services to Scientific Research on the Structure of Biological Molecules" in the 1988 Birthday Honours.
-In recognition of her work, there is the Olga Kennard Research Fellowship in crystallography, administered by the Royal Society.
-The current Royal Society Olga Kennard Research Fellow is Jon Agirre (University of York).
+Kennard was awarded a doctorate of science by Cambridge in 1973 and elected a Fellow of the Royal Society (FRS) in 1987 and appointed an Officer of the Order of the British Empire (OBE) "for services to Scientific Research on the Structure of Biological Molecules" in the 1988 Birthday Honours.
+In recognition of her work, an Olga Kennard Research Fellowship in crystallography was created, administered by the Royal Society.
+The awardee from 2017–22 was Jon Agirre (University of York).

 In 1993 she was elected a member of the Academia Europaea.

 In 2003 the University of Cambridge made her a Doctor of Law honoris causa.

-In 2020, the IUCr awarded Dr Kennard the 12th Ewald Prize for her "invaluable pioneering contribution to the development of crystallographic databases".
+In 2021, the IUCr awarded Dr. Kennard the 12th Ewald Prize for her "invaluable pioneering contribution to the development of crystallographic databases".

+In September 2022, the Royal Swedish Academy of Sciences announced it would award Dr. Kennard the Gregori Aminoff Prize for 2023.